thosgood/this-weeks-finds/markdown/251-300/week289.md

 groups to topological groups.
 Just as a Lie group has a Lie algebra, any topological group will have a "differential graded Lie algebra".
-Whenever we have a pointed space X, we can turn it into a topological group Ω(X), and then apply this construction.
+Whenever we have a pointed space X, we can turn it into a topological group \Omega(X), and then apply this construction.

 And when X is a *rational* space, the resulting differential graded algebra will know *everything* about X!